Kuper-Tech/sbmt-outbox/README.md

 create_table :my_outbox_items do |t|
   t.string :uuid, null: false
-  t.string :event_name, null: false # optional, use it when you have several events per one outbox table t.jsonb :options t.binary :proto_payload, null: false t.integer :status, null: false, default: 0
+  t.string :event_name, null: false # optional, use it when you have several events per one outbox table t.string :event_key, null: false # optional, use it when you use compacted-log retry strategy t.jsonb :options t.binary :proto_payload, null: false t.integer :status, null: false, default: 0